csswizardry/csswizardry.github.com/_posts/2013-02-06-responsive-grid-systems-a-solution.md

 ## Implementation

 Now we’re at a point where we can start building things!
-We can contract responsive layouts like:
+We can construct responsive layouts like:

     <div class="content  one-whole  desk-three-quarters">